To book for free counseling, please click this image below

 By Zillah Herrera

-In the Philippines, we initially heard of just 2 people infected of the virus.
-But days passed and 2 became 5, and became 13, and 18, and on and on.
+In the Philippines, we initially heard of just 2 people infected with the virus.
+But days passed and 2 became 5 and became 13, and 18, and on and on.
 While our number is growing, the numbers of those in other countries are also growing.
-We hear of several deaths being added everyday to our already overwhelming numbers.
+We hear of several deaths being added every day to our already overwhelming numbers.

 This went on for days.
-But the covid 19 infections kept increasing.
+But the COVID 19 infections kept increasing.
 More infected persons.
 More deaths.
 More communities were added to those with infected persons.
-Covid 19 dominated the headlines of printed and online media.
-Internet has only one theme, “COVID 19, CORONAVIRUS.”
+COVID 19 dominated the headlines of printed and online media.
+The Internet has only one theme, “COVID 19, CORONAVIRUS.”

 This has become the new normal.

 The common sighs are, “When will it end?”, “I want my life back”, “I don’t want to die yet”, “Is God punishing us?”, “What will happen to us?”, “Am I infected with the virus?” and on and on and on.
 So many questions that don’t seem to ever be answered.
 Can you relate?
 You are not alone.

 PACC is one with you as you go through life’s most difficult moments.
 We believe everyone wants to be heard.
 And that is why our lines are open so you can talk with our trained counselors who will help you process these distressing thoughts and feelings.

 Feel free to set appointments with us through our Facebook page – Philippine Association of Christian Counselors – PACC.
 We are utilizing social media and video communication apps to provide counseling & debriefing services and still observing safety protocols set by our government.